Interactions of the deuteron with a hadronic medium: Interactions of the deuteron with pions

 With the resonant Breit-Wigner peaks and the nonresonant background amplitudes determined in the previous sections we are able to calculate the relevant cross sections.
 In the center-of-mass (CM) frame the total cross section is given by

-where $g_{i} $ is the spin-isospin degeneracy factor of the particles in the initial state, $s$ is the squared center-of-mass energy, $\lvert \vec{p}_{i} \rvert$ and $\lvert \vec{p}_{f} \rvert$ are the magnitudes of the three-momenta of the initial and final particles, respectively, in the CM frame, and $\overline{\sum}$ denotes the sum over spins and isospins of the initial and final states.
+where $g_{i} $ is the spin-isospin degeneracy factor of the particles in the initial state, $s$ is the squared center-of-mass energy, and $\overline{\sum}$ denotes the sum over spins and isospins of the initial and final states.

 In the calculations of the cross sections, the isospin-averaged masses reported in Ref.~\cite{ParticleDataGroup:2024cfk} have been used.
 Besides, we remember the values of the constants $g_A = 1.267 $ and $F_{\pi} = 92.4 \, \text{MeV}$.